 Out of the 401 linguists who filled out the survey, the majority live in Europe (55%).
 Answers coming from South America amount to 18%, and 13% of the input originates in North America.
 Regarding the rest of the continents, 3% of the respondents live in Central America.
 Moreover, 4% are from Africa, 6% from Asia, and 1% from Oceania.

 The Most Popular Field of Specialisation

-Technical translation seems to be the most popular among the different types of specialised translation.
+According to our survey, technical translation seems to be the most popular among the different types of specialised translation.
 It includes, for example, the translation of manuals and user guides.
 In addition, any text dealing with the practical application of scientific and technological information is considered technical.
 Technical translation involves the use of so-called “controlled language”, for which machine translation has proven to work well.
 However, our survey proves that human technical translators are not going anywhere!
 On the contrary, the results suggest that this field is where there seems to be more work.
-After all, most of the respondents have chosen technical translation as their specialisation.

 The Areas with the Fewer Specialised Translators